Offered jointly by the School of Business and the School of Engineering

 Students who apply to the Management and Engineering for Manufacturing major with admission requirement coursework in transfer must apply through the School of Engineering at ppc.engr.uconn.edu.
 Admission to the Management and Engineering for Manufacturing (MEM) major is competitive.
 The following requirements must be met for consideration of admission into the MEM major.
 The following admission requirements must be complete at time of application to be considered for admission:

 - Be in good academic standing (not on probation or eligible for dismissal).

 - Have completed each of the following areas with no grades less than a C (no substitutions).

 - To be admitted to the MEM Program, students must have demonstrated academic success and the potential to maintain a strong enough cumulative GPA to remain in the program.

-Incoming freshman students may be admitted into the major by the Office of Undergraduate Admissions at the time of enrollment at UConn, based on their credentials at the time of enrollment.
-Similarly, a first-semester freshman enrolled in the School of Business or the School of Engineering may freely transfer into the MEM program via the Program Plan Change Application, but only prior to the completion of the first semester.
+Incoming first-year students may be admitted into the major by the Office of Undergraduate Admissions at the time of enrollment at UConn, based on their credentials at the time of enrollment.
+Similarly, a first-semester student enrolled in the School of Business or the School of Engineering may freely transfer into the MEM program via the Program Plan Change Application, but only prior to the completion of the first semester.
 After the end of the first semester, all admissions to MEM are subject to the above restrictions.

 Supplemental Academic Standards

 After admission into the Management and Engineering for Manufacturing program, students must maintain a high standard of scholastic achievement to continue in the major program.
 Any student having completed 24 or more credit hours must maintain a minimum 2.79 cumulative grade point average.
 A student failing to meet this standard is subject to dismissal from the program.

 The Management and Engineering for Manufacturing program is accredited by the Engineering Accreditation Commission of ABET, www.abet.org.